DFC-AE/PantryServer/README.md

 First run the zfsetup.sh script in order to automatically set up the databases.

 # Dependencies
-Install matplotlib, pillow, pyzbar, tkcalendar as Python dependencies before running Main Program.
+Install matplotlib, pillow, pynput, pyzbar, tkcalendar as Python dependencies before running Main Program.

 # Execution
 Once the databases are established run the Main Python Program and you're on your way to monetary savings and waste reduction.